Read Chapter 1, 2, 3, 9 and 14 to get a overview before dig deep into DDD

 - Model is backbone of language

-- Lack the more subtle and active feature the developer created in code
+- Jargon contains ambiguities and contradictions.- Lack the more subtle and active feature the developer created in code

 - So we need to distillate jargons